 When I first moved to Denver in 1989 after earning my master’s degree to work as a Colorado Public Radio reporter, I didn’t know at the time that I was moving here to stay.
 As an award-winning journalist, I had an insatiable curiosity about people and issues.
 I also had an ability to listen and tell the stories of people as diverse as a single mom making ends meet or different initiatives launched by two former U.S. presidents.
 A good reporter knows how to dig for information, ask the right questions, listen, make connections, and communicate complex issues.
 I’m excited to put these skills – and others – to work for Jeffco.

 Incidentally, a few years into my work as a reporter, I interviewed a newly elected state Senator from Lakewood named Mike Feeley.
 The interview went well.
 Last spring, we celebrated our 20th wedding anniversary.
 Mike, an attorney, and I chose to raise Grace in Jeffco because of its excellent schools and quality of life.
 Grace is starting her freshman year at Lakewood High School.
-We live in unincorporated south Jeffco with our two rescue dogs, Lola (Big Dogs Huge Paws) and Peaches (Foothills Animal Shelter), an African Dwarf Frog named Mr. Speckles, and Dot the Tetra.
+We live in unincorporated south Jeffco with our two rescue dogs, Lola (Big Dogs Huge Paws) and Peaches (Foothills Animal Shelter).

 I’m eager to listen and learn more about the issues important to you.
 Please email me through the contact page.
 It would be a privilege to serve as your next county commissioner, and I hope to earn your vote.